ENTREP 395: Strategies for Financing New Ventures

 Course Details

-Requirements that this course satisfies: Serves as a core requirement for the Farley undergraduate minor in entrepreneurship.
+Requirements that this course satisfies: Serves as the finance requirement for the Farley undergraduate minor.

 Course number: ENTREP 395